Vangax/Neuroforge.bench/README.md

 - film grain + scanlines + vignette for depth

 All theming lives in `frontend/src/styles/tokens.css` (a single source of truth).
+(design made with complete help of set of ai tools
 ---

 ## Production readiness